hyugogirubato/KeyDive/README.md

 Advanced:
   -f <file>, --functions <file>
                         Path to Ghidra XML functions file.
+  -k, --keybox          Enable export of the Keybox data if it is available.
   --challenge <file>    Path to unencrypted challenge for extracting client ID.
   --private-key <file>  Path to private key for extracting client ID.